 Tutorial: Azure Active Directory integration with SAP Business ByDesign

-- You can manage your accounts in one central location - the Azure portal.
+- Manage your accounts in one central location - the Azure portal.

-To configure Azure AD integration with SAP Business ByDesign, you need the following items:
+To get started, you need the following items:

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD SSO in a test environment.

-Adding SAP Business ByDesign from the gallery
+Add SAP Business ByDesign from the gallery

 To configure the integration of SAP Business ByDesign into Azure AD, you need to add SAP Business ByDesign from the gallery to your list of managed SaaS apps.